flutnet/flutnet-xamarin-libs/README.md

 scripts/build-src.sh
 ```

->- If you have some trouble about restoring nuget packages, just open the `Flutnet.sln` in Visual Studio and re-run the script.
->- Visual studio build tool know where to find the nuget packages because the information is indicated inside the `NuGet.Config` file.
+>Visual studio build tool know where to find the nuget packages because the information is indicated inside the `NuGet.Config` file.

 ### Create Nuget packages